Alvaroe13/clean-arch-playground/README.md

 # Clean-Notes
-This project is Forked from https://github.com/mitchtabian/Clean-Notes
+This project is not mine, Forked from https://github.com/mitchtabian/Clean-Notes